vijilAI/docs/source/python-sdk/structure/agents.md

 The `Agent` class is intended to wrap around generic AI agents such as conversational chatbots and RAG applications.
 We currently support LLMs hosted on a number of model providers.
 Integrations for agent frameworks such as LangChain are coming soon!

-Based on the provider, deployments may be available through a public API or dedicated private endpoint.
+Based on the provider, deployments may be available through a public API or a dedicated private endpoint.

 ## Usage